raspberrypi/hats/README.md

 The ID EEPROM is interrogated at boot time and provides the Pi with the required GPIO setup (pin settings and functions) for the HAT as well as a binary Linux device tree fragment which also specifies which hardware is used and therefore which drivers need loading.
 EEPROM information is also available to userland Linux software for identifying attached boards.
 Note that the device tree fragment is optional but strongly recommended.
 (NB docs for how to create this are on their way...)

 Pull-ups must be provided on the top board for ID_SC and ID_SD  (SCL and SDA respectively) to 3V3.
-The recommended pull-up value is 3.9K.
+The required pull-up value is 3.9K.

+**EEPROM Device Specification***

+- 24Cxx type 3.3V I2C EEPROM must be used (some types are 5V only, do not use these).
+- The EEPROM must be of the **16-bit** addressable type (**do not use ones with 8-bit addressing, this means most EEPROMS of 2kbit and smaller cannot be used**)
+- Do not use 'paged' type EEPROMS where the I2C lower address bit(s) select the EEPROM page.
-A 24Cxx type I2C EEPROM must be used.
-The device must be powered from 3V3 (avoid the 5V only variants) and only needs to support 100kHz I2C mode.
-Devices that perform I2C clock stretching are not supported.
+- Only required to support 100kHz I2C mode.
+- Devices that perform I2C clock stretching are not supported.

 A recommended part is OnSemi CAT24Cxx, for example CAT24C32 for a 32kbit device.
 The minimum EEPROM size required is variable and depends on the size of the vendor data strings in the EEPROM and whether a device tree data blob is included (and its size) and whether any other vendor specific data is included.